 Before putting a home on the market or listing with a real estate agent, savvy home sellers obtain a comparative market analysis, also referred to in the industry as a CMA.
 You've probably received direct mail letters or postcards from local real estate agents about CMAs.
 These pitches offer you a free report to tell you how much your home is worth.
 Sellers use a CMA to figure out home pricing.

-Homes that have closed within the past three months are your comparable sales.
+- Sold Listings: Homes that have closed within the past three months are your comparable sales.
 These are the sales an appraiser will use when appraising your home for the buyer, along with the pending sales (which will likely have closed by the time your home is sold).
 Look long and hard at the comparable sales because those are your market value.
-You can use 6 months of comps if there are not enough sales to produce a good report with three months.
+You can use six months of comps if there are not enough sales to produce a good report with three months.

-- Priced too high.
-Nobody made an offer or the only offers received were low-ball offers, which were rejected.
+- Priced too high: Nobody made an offer or the only offers received were low-ball offers that were rejected.

-- The DOM were too long.
-Agents sometimes withdraw listings so they can put them back as a new listing and entice more buyers.
+- Too many Days on Market (DOM): Agents sometimes withdraw listings so they can put them back as a new listing and entice more buyers.

 Examining Comparable Sales

 Comparable sales are those that most closely resemble your home.
 It is difficult to compare a tri-level home to a single-story home.
-Select the homes from this list that are mostly identical to your home in size, shape and condition, such as:
+Select the homes with characteristics from this list that are mostly identical to your home in size, shape, and condition.
+Look at:

-Appraisers compare homes based on square footage.
+- Similar square footage: Appraisers compare homes based on square footage.
 Larger square-foot homes are worth less per square foot than smaller square-foot homes.
-The variance among a group of median-priced homes ideally should not exceed more than a 10% to 20% variance in square feet, plus or minus.
+The variance among a group of median-priced homes ideally should not exceed more than 10% to 20% in square feet, plus or minus.